 Over the course of my career, I have utilized evidence-based therapies in the treatment of a broad range of mental health issues.
 While a generalist, my areas of focus include mood and anxiety disorders, treatment of emotional and behavioral dysregulation, and applied mindfulness.
 I work primarily with adult individuals.

 I have over a decade of experience in training and consultation of organizations and other mental health professionals on an array of topics including applied mindfulness, emotion regulation, and behavioral treatment methods.
 From the origins of the clinic in 1996 until 2006, I was the assistant director of the Portland Dialectical Behavior Therapy Program (now Portland DBT Institute).
 DBT is an empirically-supported treatment for Borderline Personality Disorder, suicidality and self-harm behavior, and more broadly problems with emotional and behavioral dsyregulation.

-I co-host a mental health podcast entitled, Beyond Well.
+In 2019-2020, I co-hosted a mental health podcast entitled, Beyond Well.
 You can also see more information and listen to podcasts below.

-I operate operate a nonprofit clinic called Evergreen Clinical.
+I operate a nonprofit clinic called Evergreen Clinical.
 This 501c3 provides psychological services to underinsured individuals.